jowo-io/next-auth-nostr-provider/README.md

     /**
      * @param {string} signInButtonText
      *
-     * Override the theme's button text color.
-This is the button that's shown in the
+     * Override the text color of the sign in button.
+     * This is the button that's shown in the provider list on the
-     * `next-auth` auth page alongside your other providers.
+     * `next-auth` sign in page alongside your other providers.
      *
      * @default light "#ffffff"
      * @default dark "#ffffff"